HatemKhattab/hyf-databases/week1/README.md

 ## Draw a database design for a TODO App

-If you want to use software to do this use MySQL workbench or LucidCharts (online option)  And a tutorial on how to create an Entity-Relation-Diagram (ERD) (<https://www.youtube.com/watch?v=9L0CMnDGuLg>).
-Otherwise pen and paper is just fine, but take a picture put it in the homework directory!

-*(Note: It's not important you learn how to use a specific drawing tool but it is important you learn how to design a database!)*

 Design a database for an app that keeps track of TODO lists of its users.
 In this app a user can: